isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

   reservations by pages, either all or in a specified subnet.

-- :isccmd:`reservation-get-by-address`, which returns all reservations with a specified IP address and optionally in a subnet.
+- :isccmd:`reservation-get-by-address`, which returns all reservations with a specified IP address or a delegated prefix (without a prefix length), and optionally a subnet id.

 - :isccmd:`reservation-get-by-hostname`, which returns all reservations with a specified hostname and optionally in a subnet.